Small Business Funding

 Being upfront about the lien and showing a payment arrangement reassures underwriters far more than hoping it goes unnoticed.
 Gather your documentation before you apply.

-The Broker Shop knows which of its 50+ lenders consider applicants with liens and lets them compete for your file.
+The Broker Shop knows which of its the right funders consider applicants with liens and lets them compete for your file.
 Checking your options is free and won't affect your credit score.
 For the tax side of resolving a lien, ask a tax professional.

 See what you qualify for